andreassolberg/documents/openidconnect/draft-solberg-openidconnect-clientregistration.md

 The Provider now contacts the `metadata_url` in the connect request, and verifies the signature against the trust information exchanged in the `associate` request.

+This step usually goes after the Step 3 request is sent and before the step 3 response is sent.
+TBD: restructure.